 Feeling stressed and overwrought with color choices?
 Just because color is trendy and dramatic, a monochromatic color scheme is timeless and practical and never boring.
 Open yourself to a range of neutral shades.
 Don’t think that neutrals are just whites or taupes or that you have to abandon color.
-Those of us who embrace this calm “beachy expanse of sand” know there is a wide range in a sea of color.
+Those of us who embrace this calm palette, know there is a wide range in the seas of neutral colors.
 Grays can range from muted lilac to pale celadon to dusty pink to the darker rich brown hues.
 Ivory, sand, and “blonde on blonde” never clash and pave the way to add dashes of accent shades for a stroke of vibrancy.

 Pattern is essential and small doses are perfect for the neutral room.
 Pillows and throws full of design can be subdued with pale color or pluck a color if you need some contrast.
 A softly shaded area rug breaks up the monotony.
 Patterns in a neutral room can be elegant but honest.
-Just think of pale stripes on a wall or a thick, down duvet cover softly embroidered with an intricate design.
+Just think of pale stripes on a wall or a thick, down duvet cover, softly embroidered with an intricate design.
 Neutral does not mean plain but a considered tastefulness of design.
-A thick, chunky basketweave design makes me want to bliss out.
+A thick, chunky basketweave design enhances any dull room.

-If you need to add brighter color, combine your bleached rooms with hints of natural greenery as a big cut palm leaf or elephant ear sprouting in a tall vase which is on trend and just within reach from your garden.
+If you need to add brighter color, combine your bleached rooms with hints of natural greenery as a big cut palm leaf or elephant ear sprouting in a tall vase might just be within reach from your garden.
 Keeping color to natural elements such as flowers or organic materials as a hand-blown glass vase or ceramic bowl continues the soothing, monochromatic vibe.
 I also think designing in neutrals naturally makes us want to declutter our rooms and curate to only the things that give us joy.
 If you are like me, mostly everything in my house gives me joy!

-Try to concentrate on what you want to keep, rather than what you want to throw in the recycle or trash bin.
+To keep your neutral room calm but polished, try to concentrate on what you want to keep rather than what you want to throw in the recycle or trash bin.
 Accent color does not have to be loud and strong but can be just as energetic through the shades of bisque, sand, wheat or flax as you mix and match texture, pattern and accent shades.
 All of these details coalesce to make your space sparse and comfy, romantic and dreamy or dazzling and elegant or just you as you like it.
-I like to think that a neutral is anything that is not explosive!
+I like to think that a neutral room is anything that is not explosive!

 into the quiet